JEE Main Official Answer Key 2025 Release Date Soon - How to Download PDF

 Integration by Parts

-To evaluate integration of a function which is a product of two functions, we use the method of integration by parts.
+To evaluate the integration of a function which is a product of two functions, we use the method of integration by parts.

-If two functions of x, u and v are given, then
+If two functions of x, u, and v are given, then

 i.e.